solid/webid-profile/notes/pre-final-draft.md

-can be expected to contain pointers to a `Preferences File Document` containing settings & resources meant only for the WebID owner, `Type Index Documents` containing links to specific types of resources, and might also contain [Extended Profile Document](TBD) containing additional information about the WebID owner.
+can be expected to contain pointers to a `Preferences File Document` containing settings & resources meant only for the WebID owner, `Type Index Documents` containing links to specific types of resources, and might also contain [Extended Profile Documents](TBD) containing additional information about the WebID owner.
 The documents which make up a Solid Profile are illustrated below and described in more detail in [Section 2](TBD).